sm791600/sm791600/README.md

 ### Hello my name is Marko
 I am learning Java

+🌎 I live in Skopje, Macedonia
+📕 I have experience programing in Java, C++ and C

 <!--
 **sm791600/sm791600** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.